-Ok, fine, maybe I begged and pleaded my mother to drive 40 minutes out of our way through the middle of nowhere but you already know I already have a penchant for holding baby pandas, why not add a few cheetahs and lions to the list?
+On our way from Addo heading to Port Elizabeth we stopped to visit a cheetah breeding center.
+Naturally, we both wanted get as much baby animal interaction as possible.
+Ok, fine, I may have begged and pleaded my mother to drive 40 minutes out of our way through the middle of nowhere.
+But it's no secret that I have a penchant for holding baby pandas, why not add a few more cheetahs and lions to the list?

 Aren't they adorable!?
 These two little guys were orphaned as tiny cubs, rescued and hand raise for the first few months.
 Our guide mentioned that this was an extra special experience because in a few weeks they would be completely cut off from all human interaction in preparation for their release back into the wild.
-We visited just in the nick of time!
+We met them just in the nick of time!

 If darling baby lions don't put a smile on your face, I'm not sure what will!